Bali Scooter Rental. A guide with tips, Do’s and Don’ts for 2020 and beyond

 renting scooter in Bali and going on adventure

 Most people in Bali rent a scooter because they can move independently to several destinations.
-It’s the cheapest way to get around and also a whole different experience to do this in Bali.
+It’s the cheapest way to get around and also a unique experience in Bali.
 It’s an adventure!

 International Drivers License required for renting a scooter in Bali

-In Bali (and Indonesia) as a foreigner to drive a scooter, you should have an International Drivers License.
-But with so many tourists driving around, do they all have that paper?
-No, they don’t have.
+In Bali (and Indonesia), foreigners should have an International Driver’s License to drive a scooter.
+But with so many tourists driving around, do they all have that document?
+No, they don’t.

-Some places don’t ask for the driver’s license and just want to rent out their scooters.
-Most places outside of the hotel just have a scooter with a rent sign.
-These places will not ask for your license.
+Some Scooter rentals in Bali don’t ask for the driver’s license and just want to rent out their scooters.
+Most places outside of hotels simply display scooters with a rent sign.
+These places won’t ask for your license.

-There are people coming here without the intention of driving a scooter but end up renting one because the opportunity presents itself.
-In some secluded places, it’s handy for many reasons, one of them being a Taxi is nowhere near.
+Many people come here without the intention of driving a scooter but end up renting one because the opportunity presents itself.
+In some secluded places, it’s handy for various reasons, one of them being a taxi is nowhere nearby.

 Insurance for the what-if moment

 Are you traveling with travel insurance?
-If not then no insurance will cover you.
-But if you have then the insurance might not cover you at all.
+If not, then no insurance will cover you.
+But if you have it, the insurance might still not cover you.
 Wait, what?!

-If you only have a driver’s license for the car, and you get an international license, you will be allowed to drive a scooter.
-But this way you are not insured if something happens.
+If you only have a driver’s license for a car, and you get an international license, you’ll be allowed to drive a scooter.
+But you won’t be insured if something happens.

 So when are you insured?

-When you have the license for motorbikes you will be insured.
-But then it’s also up to insurance company.
-They most likely will want to know the situation beforehand: Did you drink alcohol?
+When you have a license for motorbikes, you’ll be insured.
+But it’s also up to the insurance company.
+They’ll likely want to know the circumstances beforehand: Did you drink alcohol?
 What was the accident like?
-Did you have right of way?
+Did you have the right of way?
 What was the condition of the scooter you rented?
 Did you wear a helmet?

 Why are you insured only like this?